mainwp/mainwp/readme.txt

 * Removed: URL row from the Select Sites box
 * Removed: Get MainWP Extensions promo box from the Extensions page
 * Removed: License link in the Plugin links on the WP > Plugins page
-* Removed: Ignored theme/plugin updates from daily reminder email
+* Removed: Ignored theme/plugin updates from the daily reminder email
 * Improved: Speed of Extension page

 = 2.0.30 - 12-7-15 =
 * Code changes for WP 4.4 Compatibility

 = 2.0.29 - 9-22-15 =
-* Fixed: Bulk Actions at bottom of Manage Sites page
+* Fixed: Bulk Actions at the bottom of Manage Sites page
 * Added: Option to view upgrades per site or per plugin/theme in the Dashboard Right Now widget
 * Added: Message in the Security Issues widget in case all issues have been fixed
 * Updated: Layout of the error message in the Right Now widget